 According to the Food Safety Law, the State Council shall establish a food safety committee whose duties shall be defined by the State Council.
-The food safety supervision and administration department under the State Council shall exercise supervision and administration over food production and trading activities according to the duties defined by the Law and the State Council.
+The food safety supervision and administration over food production and trading activities according to the duties defined by the law and the State Council.
 The health administrative department under the State Council shall organize the implementation of risk monitoring and risk assessment of food safety according to the duties defined by the Food Safety Law, and shall formulate and issue national food safety standards together with the food safety supervision and administration department under the State Council.
 Other relevant departments under the State Council shall carry out relevant food safety work according to the duties defined by the Food Safety Law.